IsaacJSandovalC/IsaacJSandovalC/README.md

 ## 😄 About me!
-Hi, I'm Isaac Sandoval Jr. Back-End developer.
-I'm studying at the Universidad Interameriacana de Panamá a degree in Systems, I'm currently certifying as a Python developer and artificial intelligence.
+I'm Isaac Sandoval Jr. Back-End developer.
+I'm studying at the Interamerican University of Panama a degree in Systems with an emphasis on networking and advanced software development, currently I'm certified as a Python developer and artificial intelligence.
 I plan to specialize in back end.

 <br/>